openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - monitors with the `monitoring.openshift.io/collection-profile: <selected profile>` label.
 - monitors without the `monitoring.openshift.io/collection-profile` profile
-  label present, to retain the default behaviour (for components that choose to not opt-in).
+  label present, to retain the default behaviour (for components that didn't opt-in for metrics collection profile).

 OpenShift teams can decide if they want to adopt this feature.
-Without any change to a monitor, if a user picks a profile in the CMO config, things should work as they did before.
+Without any change to a monitor, if a user picks a profile in the CMO config, things will work as they did before.
 When an OpenShift team wants to implement metrics collection profiles, they need to provide monitors for all profiles, making sure they do not provide monitors without the profile label.
 If a team implements metrics collection profiles they must ensure that all their monitors